bennjt20/Lab03/lab-03.md

     -laureates who are still alive (their died_date is NA)

      Confirm that once you have filtered for these characteristics you are left with a data frame with 228 observations, once again using inline code.

+     **JTB Note: In order to see the actual 228x26 tibble, I've entered the code without the dataframe command (myDataframe <-) immediately below.
+Then, below that, I've entered the code with the dataframe command.

 ``` r
 nobel %>%